East Ryde

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages 161 trips per day, which translates to approximately 75 weekly trips per individual stop.
+On average, there are 161 trips per day across all routes, equating to approximately 75 weekly trips per stop.

 Frequently Asked Questions - Transport